-I popped over to Champagne in the summer to attend the launch of Bollinger's Galerie 1829 and La Réserve.
+I popped over to Champagne in the summer to attend the launch of Bollinger's Galerie 1829 and La Rserve.
 A full write-up on this life-changing visit can be found on my website, to coincide with the publication of this piece.

 I am of the mind that Ayala is making some of the most individual and fascinating wines in the region and this newly released, 100% chardonnay wine, made from Grand Cru fruit sourced from the villages of Chouilly and Mesnil-sur-Oger, is a tour de force.
 With a relatively low dosage and six years spent on lees, it is an ultra-fine wine with serious depth and richness cut by searingly refreshing acidity.

-The 2008 Ayala Blanc de Blancs will no doubt whet your palate for the release of the 2006 Cuvée Perle d'Ayala (about £95) in the New Year.
+The 2008 Ayala Blanc de Blancs will no doubt whet your palate for the release of the 2006 Cuve Perle d'Ayala (about £95) in the New Year.
 I venture that this will be Ayala's most vaunted release todate, underlining the fact that the incredible renaissance of this historic Champagne house is all but complete.

 Matthew Jukes is a winner of the International Wine & Spirit Competition's Communicator of the Year (MatthewJukes.com).